rpbouman/huey/README.md

 If we consider the entire pivot table as a SQL query, axis aggregates would be window functions over a partition of items from the axis on which it is placed.

 Axis aggregates are created by placing an aggregate item on any axis that is not the cells-axis.
-This can be done either by clicking the rows- or columns- button on an aggregate item in the Attributes panel.
+This can be done either by clicking the rows- or columns- button on an aggregate item in the Attributes tab.
-Alternatively, an aggregate item can be dragged from the Attributes panel to the axis.
+Alternatively, an aggregate item can be dragged from the Attributes tab to the axis.
 Finally, items on the cells axis can also be dragged and then dropped on a non-cells axis.

 Once the item is placed, any non-aggregate items that appear right before the new axis aggregate item are used to define its partition.